 Why we picked the Hyundai Ioniq:

-The Hyundai Ioniq may look like just another hatchback, but that’s because Hyundai put all of the effort into the powertrain.
+The Hyundai Ioniq may look like just another hatchback, but that’s because the company put all of the effort into the powertrain.
 Developed to take on the Toyota Prius, the Ioniq is offered in hybrid, plug-in hybrid, and battery-electric flavors.
-It’s the only car currently on sale in the United States to offer that combination of options.

 Whichever powertrain you pick, the Ioniq offers impressive efficiency.
-The Ioniq Hybrid gets an Environmental Protection Agency-rated 55 mpg combined (58 mpg in the efficiency-focused Blue trim), while the Ioniq Plug-In Hybrid can operate solely on electric power for up to 29 miles with an efficiency rating of 119 MPGe combined.
-Finally, the Ioniq Electric offers 124 miles of range at 136 MPGe combined.
-The Ioniq Electric is the most energy efficient car currently sold in the U.S.
+The Ioniq Hybrid gets an EPA-rated 55 mpg combined (58 mpg in the efficiency-focused Blue trim), while the Ioniq Plug-In Hybrid can operate solely on electric power for up to 29 miles with an efficiency rating of 119 MPGe combined.
+Finally, the Ioniq Electric offers 170 miles of range at 133 MPGe combined.
+With this kind of efficiency, trips to the gas station will be a rare occurrence.